Monday, November 25, 2024

 The first time November 1st enters the equation is when Pope Gregory III dedicated an altar in a chapel in St. Peter’s Basilica to all saints on November 1, 735 AD.
 This changed the focus from martyrs to all saints in heaven.
 This is where the name All Hallows ultimately originates, because this dedication was not just about martyrs only but all saints -- all holies.
 And it still did not apply to the entire church.
 Notice that this did not necessarily "move" anything.
 The Pantheon is still dedicated to Mary and all martyrs to this day.
 If anything, all it did was duplicate days.
 There were two memorials in Rome now, one to martyrs and one to saints in Heaven, in addition to memorials in other areas.

-We can be confident Gregory III did not do this to coopt Samhain, because 1) it was an altar dedication, 2) to Christian departed in Heaven, 3) he seems to have done it in protest to Emperor Leo III's iconoclasm, and 4) it was a local event to the region of Rome and had nothing to do with other areas.
+We can be confident Gregory III did not do this to coopt Samhain, because 1) it was an altar dedication, 2) to Christian departed in Heaven, 3) he seems to have done it in protest to Emperor Leo III's iconoclasm, 4) he held a conclave to counter the Emperor's iconoclasm on that very same day, and 5) it was a local event to the region of Rome and had nothing to do with other areas.

 (For more, read the Catholic Encyclopedia article on Pope St. Gregory III.
 Also see Horace K. Mann "The Lives of the Popes" volume 1 part 1 p.
 205.)

-Finally, Pope Gregory IV made November 1 the official date for the Feast of All Saints for the entire western church.
+Finally, in 835 AD, Pope Gregory IV made November 1 the official date for the Feast of All Saints for the entire western church.
 Applying the feast to the whole church is what he did differently than his predecessors.
-He didn't do it coopt anything.
+He didn't do it coopt anything, since he chose a date that had been relevant in his own area for 100 years.
 He did it for uniformity.
 He was merging multiple scattered but related traditions into one.

 We can be confident Gregory IV did not do this to coopt Samhain, because 1) all he did was unify all western traditions into one, and 2) he chose a day that already had this significance in his area.